cbeck88/lua-primer/README.md

 - Primer is tested against **lua 5.3**, but should also work with lua 5.2.
 We should in general be able to support lua versions that eris supports.

+- The library consists only of headers.
+No makefiles, no project files, nothing to link with besides lua.

 - Automatic, type-safe binding of lua arguments to C++ function parameters.
   This includes built-in support for translating fundamental C++ types and lua types.